norulshahlam/spring-security-tutorials/README.md

 3f. implement userdetailsservice & web security config

-23. test. we r doing the same test as last time, this time using credentials - using the credentials:
+3g. test - we r doing the same test as last time, this time using credentials - using the credentials:

   doug is admin - GET & POST requests
   id: doug@bailey.com,